fmcnab/meltPT/docs/source/Tutorial_5.rst

 As an example, we repeat the analysis shown in Tutorial 1 `Plank and Forsyth (2016-cubed) <https://doi.org/10.1002/2015GC006205>`_.
-Under "./Examples/Tutorials/Tutorial_5_Command_Line" you should find an example parameter file, which contains:
+Under "./Examples/Tutorials" you should find an example parameter file called "Tutorial_5.yaml" which contains:

 .. code-block:: python